paulvee/Home-Assistant/README.md

 I used the GUI install, first HACS, then Pyscript.
 There is nothing added to my configuration.yaml.

+I did create a folder in config with the name pyscript and put all the related files in there.

 Most of what I found and needed to do is listed as comments in the code.